AlenChen0216/NDTwin-Website/content/en/docs/NDTwin Installation Manual/NDTwin Tool/Simulation Platform.md

 ### 4.3 NDT Integration Check

-For the Simulation Server to receive tasks, the NDT must know its address.
+For the simulation platform to receive tasks, the NDT must know its address.

 * **Action:** Update `main.cpp` in the **NDT** source code:
 ```cpp